Updated Jun 18, 2026§ For Everyday Items

 What trackers are compatible with Google Find Hub?

-As of March 2026, three Bluetooth trackers hold official Google Find Hub certification: Chipolo Pop, Pebblebee Clip 5, and Motorola Moto Tag.
-The Moto Tag 2 has been announced but isn't yet available.
+As of June 2026, five Bluetooth trackers hold official Google Find Hub certification: Chipolo Pop, Pebblebee Clip 5, Pebblebee Halo, Motorola Moto Tag, and the newer Motorola Moto Tag 2.
 No other mainstream trackers, including Tile, Samsung SmartTag, or UGREEN FineTrack, hold Find Hub certification.

 Does Samsung SmartTag 2 work with Google Find Hub?